-In the game, you play two new character unrelated to the movies, Jay, a friend of Sam Witwicky, who unwittingly gets caught in the mess and Vanessa, a agent of NESTs, as they help the Autobots combat the Decepticons and try to prevent them from taking over the Earth.
+In the game, you play two new character unrelated to the movies, Jay, a friend of Sam Witwicky, who unwittingly gets caught in the mess and Vanessa, an agent of NEST, as they help the Autobots combat the Decepticons and try to prevent them from taking over the Earth.

 The game can be found in the usual '42 version or the '55 theater version.
 Here's a playthrough of the game.

-- And the Adventure Continues: You beat Megatron, but he gets away while your dealing with dismantling his Energon tower and naturally Optimus vows to continue to fight the good fight.
+- And the Adventure Continues: You beat Megatron, but he gets away while you're dealing with dismantling his Energon tower and naturally Optimus vows to continue to fight the good fight.

-- Attack Its Weakpoint: It's a Sega shooter, so standard hit the flashing marks before your attacked deal.
+- Attack Its Weakpoint: It's a Sega shooter, so standard "hit the flashing marks before you're attacked" deal.
 The Autobot / Decepticon fights also work on this.

 - Attack of the 50-Foot Whatever: Considering your dealing with giant robots, this is a given.

 - "Blind Idiot" Translation: The dialogue starts falling apart by the final battle and ending.
 "Will I be written in history books?"
 "It is show time!"
 "Megatron will never let it go.
 The battle against Decepticons will continue.
 I am Optimus Prime, and I send this message that as if we Autobots are on the Earth for one day, last drop of blood will be drained for protecting the human beings... ...against Decepticons!"

 - Car Chase: A few sections here and there.

 - Captain Obvious: Jay proclaiming "It's Bumblebee!" at the start of the first Autobot / Decepticon fight despite the fact they were riding in him not ten minutes ago!